 Civo-create-vol-step-2.png

 We now have the volume created and we can attach it to any instance of your choice.
-To do this simply click on the Attach to an instance icon to the right of your volume name and the select the instance from the drop down menu provided:
+To do this simply click on the Actions menu to the right of your volume name, followed by the Attach menu item, then select the instance from the drop down menu provided:

 Click Attach and you will now have your volume attached to your instance: